 Further, CBDT had issued a Press Release on September 17, 2018 announcing tax exemption and withholding tax exemption for interest payable by an Indian company or a business trust to a non-resident, including a foreign company, in respect of rupee denominated bond issued outside India during the period from September 17, 2018 to March 31, 2019.
-The Press Release also stated that c) Capital Gains i.
-Period of holding ii.
-Taxation of capital gains
+The Press Release also stated that legislative amendments in this regard shall be proposed in due course.
+The Finance (No. 2) Act, 2019, thereby incorporated the provisions contained in the said press release into the Act by way of inserting the provisions through an amendment in Section 10.